SpeakUP Academy

 In a phrase

-• hip (trendy)hipsterThe coffee shop on Fifth Avenue is always full of hipster regulars with vintage laptops.
+• hip (trendy)hipsterThe new coffee shop is full of hipsters with laptops.

 Common mistakes